Bell’s Palsy Is The Leading Cause of Facial Paralysis

 - Vestibular test

-The most innovative long-term Bell’s palsy treatment is called selective neurolysis, also referred to as modified selective neurectomy.
+The most innovative long-term Bell’s palsy treatment is called selective neurolysis.
+It is also referred to as modified selective neurectomy.
 The procedure, developed by globally recognized facial plastic and reconstructive surgeon Dr. Babak Azizzadeh, is the first permanent Bell’s palsy treatment.

 During a selective neurolysis procedure, Dr. Azizzadeh maps out the facial nerves and muscles and selectively deactivates any nerves that are counterproductive to a normal smile and facial movements.
 This leads to spontaneous facial reanimation, as well as a natural-looking smile.